Undergraduate Catalog

 Yung-Pin Chen.
 Professor of statistics.
 Statistics, Sequential Designs.
 Probability, Stochastic Processes.
 PhD 1994 Purdue University.
 BS 1984 National Chengchi University, Taiwan.

 Kundai V. Chirindo.
-Associate professor of rhetoric and media studies and department chair, director of general education.
+Professor of rhetoric and media studies.
 Rhetoric, culture, and hermeneutics; Africa in the public imaginary; rhetoric and postcolonial theory.
 PhD 2012 University of Kansas.
 MA 2008, BA 2004 Bethel University.

 Rachel Cole.
 Associate professor of English.
 19th-Century American literature.
 PhD 2005, MA 2000 Johns Hopkins University.
 BA 1994 Williams College.